-In this course, students will develop the knowledge and technical skills necessary for safely performing basic nursing procedures with confidence in patient, family, and community care intervention.
+In this course, students will develop the knowledge and technical skills necessary for safely performing basic nursing procedures with confidence in patient, families, and community care intervention.
 They will use this process as a framework for making decisions that show critical thinking skills development, as they perform safe and effective interventions with patients, family, and community.
-Additionally, students will effectively employ verbal, non-verbal, written, and technological communication skills when transmitting healthcare related information to clients, family community, colleagues, and the multi-disciplinary team.
+Additionally, students will effectively employ verbal, non-verbal, written, and technological communication skills when transmitting healthcare-related information to clients, famillies community, colleagues, and the multi-disciplinary team.
 They will also perform clinical practice in simulated laboratories.
-This course includes the use of simulator.
+This course includes the use of simulation.
 (Corequisites: BIOL 2000, NURS 1300, 1321P or BIOL 2000, NURS 1300, 1315P) (Pre-requisites: BIOL 1010, MATH 1010, NURS 1000)

-NURS 1315P: Simulation & Practice of Fundamentals of Nursing: 1.5 credits competencies necessary for direct client, family, and community care, based on the philosophy of the school and the nursing process.
-They will perform clinical practice in simulated laboratories and different health care settings.
-Students will likewise use the nursing process for health promotion and disease prevention in clients, family, and the community.
-This course includes the use of simulator.
-(Co-requisites: BIOL 2000, NURS 1300, 1311L) (Pre-requisites: BIOL 1010, MATH 1010, NURS 1000)
+NURS 1315P: Simulation & Practice of Fundamentals of Nursing: 1.5 credits health promotion and disease prevention in patients , families, and the community.
+This course includes the use of simulation.
+(Corequisites: BIOL 2000, NURS 1300, 1311L) (Prerequisites: BIOL 1010, MATH 1010, NURS 1000)